LewisHobden/migaga-docs/docs/features/starboard/index.md

 ### Slash Command
 `/starboard setup <channel> <emoji> [threshold]`

+**Permissions**
+You must have "Manage Server" permissions to use this command.

 **Channel**
 This channel will be setup as a starboard channel - Migaga will prevent people from talking in it and starred messages will be posted here.